 No, there are some algorithms that are better than others and it is decided on mostly the two parameters-

-Correctness of Algorithm – We want algorithms that gives a correct answer always and in some scenarios where finding a correct answer takes a lot of time and resources we build our algorithms so as to give the best possible answer because that is best in such scenarios.
+The correctness of Algorithm – We want algorithms that give a correct answer always and in some scenarios where finding a correct answer takes a lot of time and resources we build our algorithms so as to give the best possible answer because that is best in such scenarios.

 Efficiency of Algorithm (i.e. the time it takes, complexity, space requirement, universal application etc.)